 5. Close Your Eyes and Say the Keys out Loud as You Press Them

-Improving your speed as you type is a matter of developing your skill over time.
-However, the quickest way to master typing will be touch typing.
+Improving your speed as you type is a matter of developing your muscle memory over time.
+However, the quickest way to master typing will be learning touch typing.
 If this is your first time with touch typing, then you might spend a lot of time on this step.
-However, once you can type without looking at the keys, your speed will increase.
+However, once you can type key combinations without looking at the keyboard layout, your speed will increase.

 Again, you might find that your speed reduces when you begin, but just stick to it.
 Touch typing will help you to reach higher speeds and master it.

 Mastering the touch typing technique will prove to be a bit finicky, but once your posture is up and you get your fingers where they should be, you can only improve by practicing.

 Spare some time on a daily basis to practice and master both accuracy and speed.
 With continuous practice, you will also notice that you make fewer errors with time.

 9. Check out Some Online Typing Games

 There are also some websites that can help you with your practicing.
 They score you and record your words per minute, so you can try improving your record and competing with others as well.
 Here are some of the best sites:

 If you don’t know what you can write, another alternative to getting good practice is to listen to something and try to type as you hear the words.
 There is no limit to the kind of things you can write, and you can even make the practice process more fun.